“How are you?”, I asked.

 Life feels so much better when we become reacquainted with ourselves.

 Do you agree?
 Do join the conversation, below – I’d love to know your views.
-And if you’d like to find out more about working with me, you can check out this page or this one – or get in touch here to arrange a short, free chat by telephone or via Skype.
+And if you’d like to find out more about working with me, you can check out this page – or get in touch here to arrange a short, free chat by telephone or via Skype.